 The M.Sc. in Physics with specialization in nanophysics provides advanced courses on the fundamental physics that determine the structure and govern the dynamics at the nanometer scale.
 Topics of direct interest are quantum physics and chemistry, nanoparticles, nanotubes and fullerenes, graphene, nanobiology, nanomagnetism, superconductivity, electron microscopy and spectroscopy, tomography etc.

 The courses are taught by renown scientists in their respective fields.
-The research teams hosting the programme have a long tradition in theoretical, computational and experimental techniques in nanophysics.
-The interaction with professors, PhD students and other faculty members is encouraged as this will enhance your research competences.
+The research teams hosting the program have a long tradition in theoretical, computational and experimental techniques in nanophysics.
+The interaction with professors, Ph.D. students, and other faculty members is encouraged as this will enhance your research competences.

-This graduate programme is internationally recognized and is an integral part of the Nanomat Master’s programme with partners in Paris and Uppsala: www.nanomat-master.eu.
-You will get the possibility to study at other universities, laboratories and scientific institutions in Europe to diversify your competences.
+This graduate program is internationally recognized and is an integral part of the Nanomat Master’s program with partners in Paris and Uppsala: www.nanomat-master.eu.
+You will get the possibility to study at other universities, laboratories, and scientific institutions in Europe to diversify your competences.